frizensami/nus-timetable-optimizer/README.md

 - There is a two-phase solving process, one to decide which weeks to simulate in the academic calendar based on the modules selected, and one to actually solve for the final timetable.
 - The timetable and constraints specified by the user translated into SMTLIB2 code, which is passed to the WebWorker, and eventually the solver.
 - The results are passed back to the display components, which populate the timetable.
 - A separate document will be written to explain the technical details of how this problem was encoded into the Z3 SMT (SMTLIB2) format.
-Some ideas for the encoding were taking from <a href="https://github.com/raynoldng/orbital-splashdown/blob/master/Splashdown_Technical_Report.pdf" target="_blank">this technical report</a> by another attempt to solve this problem.
+Some ideas for the encoding were taken from <a href="https://github.com/raynoldng/orbital-splashdown/blob/master/Splashdown_Technical_Report.pdf" target="_blank">this technical report</a> by another attempt to solve this problem.

 ## Temporary Disclaimers
 - The code style / linting / other tools for this project are still being set up.
 Prettier will run to format code on every commit.